Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 A dark ball of negative energy whizzes through the air before exploding in an exhausting burst.
 Make an Agility attack against each creature within a 10 foot radius of a tile of your choice within range.
 If you hit, deal 1d8 + Presence decay damage.
 Creatures that you miss still take half as much damage.

-If you have at least 4 stacks of decay exposure, the radius of the burst increases to 20 feet instead.
+If you have at least 4 stacks of decay exposure, the radius of the burst increases to 4 tiles instead.

 ### Death Shell